-Amazingly, considering it is August, the place was not too crowded either.
+Amazingly, considering it was August, the place was not too crowded.
 It wasn’t deserted, but it was not too difficult to find a spot on the beach or a seat in a restaurant, which was perfect.

 More and more of the UK’s budget airlines are putting on regular flights here, so we decided to go now before it gets too popular like other areas of Croatia.

 We flew from Stansted on a direct Ryanair flight, which lasted 1hour 55min and incredibly was not late!
 I know I was shocked too.
 The coach from Victoria, on the other hand, was zero fun and took forever to get through central London and I will not be persuaded to do that again!